Vaccinations: Should You Mandate Your Employees?

 Currently there is momentum in the enforcement of COVID vaccinations camps.
 In July, President Joe Biden announced the mandate for COVID vaccinations for all federal workers and contractors.
 Several states have implemented their own mandates either in line or above what is mandated on a federal level.

 New York City came up with its “Key to NYC Pass” which basically states that citizens and visitors must show proof of vaccination for access to most indoor activities, including gyms, restaurants and performances.
 Employers are starting to mandate that their employees get the shot too.
 In fact, most states, other than Montana, private employers can mandate vaccination of any or all of their workers.

 Many states are allowing those who refuse the vaccination to use a medical or religious-belief exemption.
 Employers who abide by the employee exemptions can mandate the employee be regularly tested and wear a mask while at work.

 The argument for mandating employees stems from the breakout of the Delta variant.
 Just when it looked like COVID was going away, surges in hospitalized patients with the variant skyrocketed.
 The theory is that if people get vaccinated it would slow down the spread of the virus.

 Vaccination mandates may be a viable option for some employers.
 Others may need to closely consider what to do with employees who refuse the vaccine.
-In right-to-work states, the employee can be terminated with no repercussions.
+The employee can be terminated with no repercussions in right-to-work states.
 But in an environment where it is already difficult to find workers, is this the right option to take?